France & Italy with Scott & Joe

 This morning begins with the option to return to the Cheese Festival for a deeper dive, including optional workshops for those who want a more guided tasting experience.
 For others, the morning offers a slower start, a chance to ease into the day before we head into wine country.

 By late morning, we make our way into the hills of Barolo for a winery visit and lunch, where the focus shifts fully to Piemonte’s wines and the landscape that defines them.
-This is a relaxed, seated experience with thoughtful pairings and a setting that tends to be as memorable as the food and wine itself.
+This is a relaxed, seated experience with pairings as memorable as the place itself.

 After lunch, we spend time in the town of Barolo.

-Rather than rushing from place to place, this part of the day is intentionally left open, but with clear direction.
+You stop looking at your phone.
+You stop checking what’s next.
+You just follow the day.
 You’ll have the opportunity to explore a selection of tasting rooms, including a central enoteca where you can sample a wide range of wines at your own pace, as well as smaller, more traditional spots throughout the village.

 Day 10